kaziski/happytrails-backend/README.md

 Runs the backend Rails API in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000)

-You also need to clone [the front end](https://github.com/codingmamakaz/happytrails-frontend) Once you clone the front end,
+To run the front end,
 ### `npm start`

 Runs the app in the development mode.<br>